akazemian/untrained_models_of_visual_cortex/README.md

 # Modeling the brain using an untrained CNN with a rich representational space

 The expansion model is a learning-free convolutional neural network based on high-dimensional random sampling.
-To use the model as an encoding model of visual cortex for your own data, please follow the steps incuded in the Setup sectionfollowed by those in section: The (dimensionality) Expansion Model.
+To use the model as an encoding model of visual cortex for your own data, please follow the steps incuded in section 0 followed by those in section 1.

-# Setup
+# 0. Setup

 - Clone this repository to a local directrory.
 ```